-Many years of research and a constant striving for perfection in tone has lead us to create and deliver what we believe to be the amongst the finest guitar amplifiers available.
+Many years of research and a constant striving for perfection in tone has led us to create and deliver what we believe to be the amongst the finest guitar amplifiers available.

-Matamp founder, Mat Mathias, started the company RadioCraft (Huddersfield)© around 1945/6.
-What started as an interest ultimately developed into a fully-fledged business building amplifiers for the burgeoning music scene in the early sixties.
+Matamp founder, Mat Mathias, started the company RadioCraft (Huddersfield) Ltd© around 1945/6.
+What started as an interest ultimately developed into a fully fledged business building amplifiers for the burgeoning music scene in the early sixties.

 Based behind his wife’s retail shop selling accessories to young musicians, Mat’s workshop & manufacturing facility also extended into a fully fledged recording studio complete with disc cutters for young bands to record and cut their own demos.